What is the Condition of Your Tires?

 The data collected from 2015 clearly shows tires continue to be a leading cause of roadside violations and out of service defects during these inspections.
 As you can see by the “top 5” from last year, flat tires, exposed cord, and tread depth violations continue to lead the way when it comes to out of service issues (OOS).

 Tire OOS Criteria

-The most common reason commercial motor vehicles (CMVs) are placed OOS for tires is when the unit has a flat or is under inflated tire based on the load it is carrying.
+The most common reason commercial motor vehicles (CMVs) are placed OOS for tires is due to when the unit has a flat or under inflated tire, based on the load it is carrying.
 Flat tires should not be driven on except if you are merely trying to get off the roadway.
-Extended operation on a flat tire frequently results in unsafe conditions for all motorists when a tire eventually disintegrate leaving debris all over a highway.
-Even worse is when a blown tire catch fires and are very difficult to extinguish.
+Extended operation on a flat tire frequently results in unsafe conditions for all motorists, such as when a tire eventually disintegrates, leaving debris all over a highway.
+Even worse is when blown tires catch fire and become very difficult to extinguish.
 Obviously, flats happen and cannot always be predicted, however, a thorough pre, in-transit and post trip inspection can often catch cuts, bulges, sidewall separations, and foreign objects before the tire fails.

 Tread Depth Standards

 Tread depth must be no less than 4/32” for a steering axle tire, and 2/32” for the remaining tires.
 Those measurements must be taken in a major tread groove.
 Common sense dictates that worn tires will not deteriorate overnight, so again the driver inspection is key as tires incur extended mileage.
 Tire tread depth gauges are the most accurate way to measure tread depth.
 One warning is that studies routinely show tread depths at or close to the legal minimums will not be able to properly channel water, which creates a dangerous hydroplaning situation.
 More tread depth is better to maintain contact with the road surface and to enhance safety for you and those you share the roadway with.